-Unfortunately, we lack a clear understanding about how novel subsidies will impact detritivores despite two important meta-analyses related to this topic.
+Unfortunately, we lack a clear understanding about how novel subsidies will impact detritivores.
+For example, two important ecological hypotheses make opposing predictions about the response of recipient consumers to novel resources.
+The Home-Field Advantage Hypothesis predicts that consumers will underutilize novel resources, primarily because of a lack of evolutionary history.
+In contrast, the Prey Naiveté Hypothesis predicts that consumers will prefer novel resources because this lack of evolutionary history limits the ability of prey to defend against novel consumers.

+Two meta-analyses have been unable to resolve these discrepancies.
 In the first, invasive plants had weakly negative or neutral impacts on detritivore abundance in three ecosystems (wetlands, woodlands, and grasslands; McCary et al. 2016).
-In contrast, a second meta-analysis found that leaf litter from invasive plants increased soil detritivore abundance in various ecosystems including the aforementioned (Zhang et al. 2019).
+In contrast, a second meta-analysis found that leaf litter from invasive plants increased soil detritivore abundance in recipient habitats (Zhang et al. 2019).